Empirical evidence for the spherical shape of Earth: Grid distortion on a spherical surface

 A meridian of longitude is a line where local solar noon occurs at the same time each day.
 These lines define "north" and "south".
 These are perpendicular to lines of latitude that define "east" and "west", where the Sun is at the same angle at local noon on the same day.
 If the Sun were travelling from east to west over a flat Earth, meridian lines would always be the same distance apart – they would form a square grid when combined with lines of latitude.
 In reality, meridian lines get farther apart as one travels toward the equator, which is only possible on a round Earth.
 In places where land is plotted on a grid system, this causes discontinuities in the grid.
-For example, in areas of the Midwestern United States that use the Public Land Survey System, the northernmost and westernmost sections of a township deviate from what would otherwise be an exact square mile.
+For example, in areas of the Midwestern United States that use the Public Land Survey System, the northernmost and westernmost sections of a survey township deviate from what would otherwise be an exact square mile.
 The resulting discontinuities are sometimes reflected directly in local roads, which have kinks where the grid cannot follow completely straight lines.
 This distortion also affects how aerial photographs taken over large areas can be stitched together.

 The Mercator projection has examples of size distortions.